Frequently Asked Questions

 What should I wear to college?

 At Cadbury College, you don’t need a uniform to succeed.
 In fact, we encourage students to express their individuality during their college experience.
-All we ask is that what you do wear is appropriate for a college environment.
+All we ask is that what you do wear is appropriate for a college environment and caps and hoods are removed when in the college building.

 Are there any courses without any exams?